Bio and Disclosures

 - I have served on the board for, been a consultant to, and volunteered with the Valley Land Fund, a local land conservation organization in western Massachusetts.

 Recently, most of my attention has been given over to renovating a 150 year old farm house and celebrating each day with my family.
-I bake bread, make yogurt, brew beer and am hatching plans to build a cob oven.
+I bake bread, make yogurt, brew beer and take pictures.